sascommunities/sas-global-forum-2019/3220-2019-Jordan/readme.md

 ## Get the data and code

+- WorkingWithBigDataInSAS.sas - contains the code used to create the paper & presentation
-cre8data.sas - creates the datasets required
+- cre8data.sas - creates the datasets required
-WorkingWithBigDataInSAS.sas - contains the code used to create the paper & presentation Or download the ZIP archive [3220-2019-Jordan.zip](../3220-2019-Jordan/3220-2019-Jordan.zip) containing both files.
+- Or download the ZIP archive [3220-2019-Jordan.zip](../3220-2019-Jordan/3220-2019-Jordan.zip) containing both files.

 ## Additional information